maxbbraun/llama4micro/README.md

 The LLM implementation itself is an adaptation of [llama2.c](https://github.com/karpathy/llama2.c) and the [tinyllamas](https://huggingface.co/karpathy/tinyllamas/tree/main) checkpoints trained on the [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) dataset.
 The quality of the smaller model versions isn't ideal, but good enough to generate somewhat coherent (and occasionally weird) stories.

+> [!NOTE]
-Language model inference runs on the 800 MHz [Arm Cortex-M7](https://developer.arm.com/Processors/Cortex-M7) CPU core.
+> Language model inference runs on the 800 MHz [Arm Cortex-M7](https://developer.arm.com/Processors/Cortex-M7) CPU core.
 Camera image classification uses the [Edge TPU](https://coral.ai/technology/) and a [compiled](https://coral.ai/docs/edgetpu/compiler/) [YOLOv5 model](https://github.com/ultralytics/yolov5).
 The board also has a second 400 MHz [Arm Cortex-M4](https://developer.arm.com/Processors/Cortex-M4) CPU core, which is currently unused.

 ## Setup